 The appraised value of the property is the price of the property set by the town.
 Usually, Town Assessors will determine this by comparing the value of comparable properties and will usually send an inspector to physically inspect the property.
 The appraised value is composed of a Land Value and a Building Improvements Value and the total will be your appraised value.
 By law, towns are required to revalue properties at least once every 5 years (CGS 12-62b(1)).
 As part of revaluation, town inspectors from the Town Assessors office will conduct physical inspections of the properties by walking the exterior of the property.
 If there are discrepancies in square footage or new building improvements, you will be reassessed.

 True Story: Click here to find out how a Greenwich resident appealed her property taxes.

 Once you know your appraised value, you just take 70% of the appraised value to determine your assessed value.
-By law, towns must assess properties to 70% of appraised value or fair market value (CGS 12-62a (b))
+By law, Connecticut towns must assess properties to 70% of appraised value or fair market value (CGS 12-62a (b))